 Phishing often takes the form of an email asking you to verify or provide information.
 It may ask you to reply with the requested information, or it may link to a fake site that resembles a reputable one (e.g., Gmail, Yahoo, Facebook).
-Whether you provide personal information in a reply email or through a fake Web site, you risk becoming a victim of identity theft or fraudulent activity on your accounts.
-Report a computer security incident.
+Providing personal information in a reply email or through a fake Web site could put your accounts at risk for fraudulent activity or could make you a victim of identity theft.

 Follow the guidelines below to avoid phishing schemes.